dfischer/magic-word/README.md

 multimedia formats: audio, images, video and so on.
 A typical example is a function from infinite, continuous two dimensional space to some color space being interpreted as an image (e.g. `R^2 -> R^4`).

-## Getting Started
-`dotnet build` at the top-level will build all projects.
-At the moment Magic Word is vaporware, but some time real soon, `dotnet run --project ./src/MagicWord.Web` will start the web server, which will walk you through further configuration and usage.

 ## Documentation
 Documentation created with mdBook is available on [GitHub